spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 aperture reference point, and those values are used to set the source location for all computations involving the extent of the spectral trace and pixel wavelength assignments.
 The major difference is that each stripe is extracted separately;
-the output model is a MultiSlitModel with one slit for each DHS stripe.
-The slit ID corresponds to the stripe number, e.g. 10, 9, 8, 7 for NRCA1.
+the output model is a `~stdatamodels.jwst.datamodels.MultiSlitModel` with one slit for each DHS stripe.
+The slit ID corresponds to the stripe number, e.g., 10, 9, 8, 7 for NRCA1.

 The cutout height in the cross-dispersion direction is no longer hard-set at 64 pixels;
 instead it's equal to the height of the stripe, which is set by the